Western meadow vole: Habitat

-In an Iowa prairie restoration project, meadow voles experienced an initial population increase during the initial stage of vegetation succession (old field dominated by foxtail grass (Setaria spp.), red clover (Trifolium pratense), annual ragweed (Ambrosia artemisiifolia), alfalfa (Medicago sativa), and thistles Cirsium spp.).
+In an Iowa prairie restoration project, meadow voles experienced an initial population increase during the initial stage of vegetation succession (old field dominated by foxtail grass (Setaria spp.), red clover (Trifolium pratense), annual ragweed (Ambrosia artemisiifolia), alfalfa (Medicago sativa), and thistles (Cirsium spp.).
 However, populations reached their peak abundance during the perennial grass stage of succession from old field to tallgrass prairie.
 Meadow vole habitat devoid of tree cover and grasses dominated the herb layer. with low tolerance for habitat variation (i. e., a species that is intolerant of variations in habitat, is restricted to few habitats, and/or uses habitats less evenly than tolerant species).

 In most areas, meadow voles clearly prefer habitat with dense vegetation.
 In tallgrass prairie at Pipestone National Monument, they were positively associated with dense vegetation and litter.
 The variables important to meadow vole habitat in Virginia include vegetative cover reaching a height of 8 to 16 inches (20–41 cm) and presence of litter.
 Meadow voles appeared to be randomly distributed within a grassland habitat in southern Quebec.
 Grant and Morris were not able to establish any association of meadow vole abundance with particular plant species.
 They were also unable to distinguish between food and cover as the determining factor in meadow vole association with dense vegetation.
 In South Dakota, meadow voles prefer grasslands to Rocky Mountain juniper (Juniperus scopulorum) woodlands.
-In New Mexico, meadow voles were captured in stands of grasses, wild rose (Rosa spp.), prickly pear (Opuntia spp.), and various forbs; meadow voles were also captured in wet areas with tall marsh grasses.
+In New Mexico, meadow voles were captured in stands of grasses, wild rose (Rosa sp.), prickly pear (Opuntia sp.), and various forbs; meadow voles were also captured in wet areas with tall marsh grasses.

 Open habitat with a thick mat of perennial grass favors voles.
-In west-central Illinois, they were the most common small mammals on Indian grass (Sorghastrum nutans)-dominated and switchgrass (Panicum virginicus)-dominated study plots.
+In west-central Illinois, they were the most common small mammals on Indian grass (Sorghastrum nutans)-dominated and switchgrass (Panicum virgatum)-dominated study plots.
 They were present in very low numbers on orchard grass (Dactylis glomerata)-dominated plots.
 The most stable population occurred on unburned big bluestem (Andropogon gerardii)-dominated plots.
 In Ontario, meadow voles and white-footed mice (Peromyscus leucopus) occur together in ecotones.
-Meadow voles were the most common small mammals in oak savanna/tallgrass prairie dominated by northern pin oak (Quercus palustris) and grasses including bluejoint reedgrass (Calamagrostis canadensis), prairie cordgrass (Spartina pectinata), big bluestem, switchgrass, and Indian grass.
+Meadow voles were the most common small mammals in oak savanna/tallgrass prairie dominated by northern pin oak (Quercus ellipsoidalis) and grasses including bluejoint reedgrass (Calamagrostis canadensis), prairie cordgrass (Sporobolus michauxianus), big bluestem, switchgrass, and Indian grass.

 In Michigan, strip clearcuts in a conifer swamp resulted in an increase in the relative abundance of meadow voles.
 They were most abundant in clearcut strip interiors and least abundant in uncut strip interiors.
 Slash burning did not appear to affect meadow vole numbers about 1.5 years after treatment.